Christos Patsatzoglou: AEK Athens

 On 30 August 2010, Patsatzoglou agreed on terms with AEK Athens signing a one-year deal.
-Patsatzoglou was also rejoined with manager Dusan Bajevic.
+Patsatzoglou was also rejoined with manager Dušan Bajević.
 Patsatzoglou was given the number 2.
 Patsatzoglou made his debut for AEK against Panserraikos coming on as a substitute.
 He is no longer with AEK Athens since January 2011.

 PAS Giannina

 In January 2011 Patsatzouglou signed for PAS Giannina a team in the second division hoping to get again in Super League Greece.
-In November 2012 Patsatzoglou, who was on the team for the game against OFI Crete, disappeared making an appeal to the club due to a ten-day delay of a contract' dose.
+In November 2012 Patsatzoglou, who was on the team for the game against OFI, disappeared making an appeal to the club due to a ten-day delay of a contract' dose.
 At that time, awaiting the final court decision for the appeal has been filed against PAS Giannina, Patsatzoglou was in England where he tried to open a new page in his career.
 The Greek international tested in Bolton Wanderers struggling to convince the team staff.
 He had also the best recommendations from Stelios Giannakopoulos, whom opinion always counts in Reebok Stadium.
 However, if this scenario did not proceed, Patsatzoglou was willing to exhaust every possibility for playing in England, at least until the end of the 2012–13 season.